emonkak/geektray/README.md

 - **Lightweight GUI implementation**

-    GeekTray is a lightweight GUI implementaion written by Rust, which don't use any GUI toolkit such as GTK.
+    GeekyTray is a lightweight GUI implementaion written by Rust, which don't use any GUI toolkit such as GTK.
 There is only the dependencies of some low-level libraries.

 ## Requirements